South Africa's scarce water resources are under increasing pressure. We will have

 When water users trade or transfer their water use to someone else they shall

-promptly inform the Department of Water Affairs of the transaction for the
+promptly inform the Department of Water and Sanitation of the transaction for the

 registration of the new water user (after the Department has approved the